sbilge/GHGA_APP/README.md

 # Metadata registry

-This is an application to read the metadata from a JSON file, populate the database with metadata information and displays data.
+This is an application to read the metadata from a JSON file, populate the database with metadata and display it.
 Please note that the JSON file should follow the same schema as the example file given [here](https://github.com/sbilge/GHGA_APP/blob/main/test_data/metadata.json).
 The application assumes there should be one JSON file per study.
 If you have two JSON file belongs to same Study, merge them before importing data to database.

 ## Getting started